zemifashion/nguyennhungdaiichi/wp-content/themes/bh-daiichi/readme.txt

 == Installation ==

 1. In your site's admin panel, go to Appearance > Themes and click `Add New`.
-2. Type "Hello Elementor" in the search field.
+2. Type "Baohiem-Daiichi" in the search field.
 3. Click `Install` and then `Activate` to start using the theme.
 4. Navigate to Appearance > Customize in your admin panel and customize to your needs.
 5. A notice box may appear, recommending you to install Elementor Page Builder Plugin.
 You can either use it or any other editor.